waltroloson/twitterbot/README.md

 ```sh
 $ mongo
 ```
 1. Execute the following commands.
+Make sure the 'exit' command at the bottom is executed and that the mongo shell exits as a result.
 ```sh
 use admin;
 db.createUser(